Senior Curriculum

 KS3

 In Year 9, we enable the pupils to touch on the different Art options offered at GCSE.
-We start with a silk painting based on a personally created pattern.
-Pupils then explore the theme of ‘I, Me, Mine’, taking photos and painting on canvas.
-The final theme ‘The Decorative World’ experiments with design, text and presentation.
+We start with a mixed media project called ‘This is my place’ inspired by the work of Lucy Jones.
+Pupils then explore the theme of ‘Beyond the Surface’, working in 3D materials.
+The final theme, ‘Layers’ experiments with photography, text and presentation.

 GCSE

-In all options the coursework is split into two or three projects across Year 10 and the beginning of Year 11.
+In all options the coursework is split into two projects across Year 10 and the beginning of Year 11.
 All pupils create three final outcomes, with the latter of these in examination conditions, so the students become confident working independently within 10 hours.
 Each project has a sketchbook to support and record the student’s development.
 In these projects the students investigate a range of relevant artists, visit galleries and exhibitions, experiment with new and exciting materials and techniques that lead to creating highly original and individual pieces.
 At the end of the course there is a ten-hour practical exam over two days, for which they have approximately 10 school weeks to prepare.
 For this a theme is set by the examination board, which requires the girls to demonstrate all their skills learnt over the two years.

 FINE ART